1. About Eats On Feets

 - Individuals and communities are in a key position to help meet the breastmilk needs of babies.

 What does Eats On Feets not do?

-- Act as referee or advise where difficulties may occur between parties,
+- Act as mediators or advisors if difficulties or misunderstandings occur between parties.

 - Accept liability for the outcomes associated with sharing breastmilk.

-- Recommend that donors follow a regimen to increase their supply in order to donate.
+- Expect donors to try to increase their supply in order to donate milk.

 Who needs donated breastmilk?